After the Huawei MatePad Paper, here are 5 more brands we want to see make ereaders

 One of the most intriguing product launches of MWC 2022 is the Huawei MatePad Paper, which is a tablet with an E-Ink screen.
 It's also the first product from Huawei to use this kind of tech.

 E-Ink screens are different from LCD, OLED, or AMOLED.
 The reflective technology recreates the look of ink on paper.
-It's been popularized on Amazon Kindle devices, as well as Onyx Boox ones.
+It's been popularized by all the best ereader brands, like Amazon Kindle devices and Kobo tablets, as well as Onyx Boox ones.

 Huawei's new tablet, which comes with a stylus, access to the company's Huawei Books app, and even plays video, is an interesting step into a tech territory that Amazon has previously dominated with its Kindles.